 In the same vein, you may choose to live life for yourself and no one else.
 You are your own Ideal Reader, and live to please no one except yourself.

-1. Sometimes I write for the people who find this blog through a search engine.
+1. People who find this blog through a search engine.
 These people don’t know me and don’t care to.
 They’re just after specific information, and may click an advertisement on their way through.
-The How to Find Happiness series, for example, was written for search engines and got me to page 2 of search results for those keywords.

-2. The other group I write for are my regular readers.
-They are important to me because they leave comments and let me know that someone out there is reading this stuff I write.
-For this group of highly evolved beings seeking self-actualisation, I wrote How to Write A Personal Creed which I’m happy to say made the rounds in the personal development blogging niche.
+2. Regular readers are leave comments and let me know that someone out there is reading this stuff I write.
+For this group, I wrote How to Write A Personal Creed which I’m happy to say made the rounds in the personal development blogging niche.

-3. There are specific people in my life whose opinions and approval I care about.
-I don’t talk about the blog much with them since our relationship is outside this blog.
-Still, they may find this on their own and if they do, I would like them to like it.
+3. Specific people in my life whose opinions I care about.
+I don’t talk to them about the blog but should they find it on their own, I would like them to like it.
 Parallel Universes was written for one such person.

 4. Finally, I write for me.
 If I write something that I can’t feel proud of, I will delete the draft.
-If writing a post does not challenge myself to be a better person, I don’t see the point of writing it.
 I wrote Let Go of Expectations as a reminder to myself on how to live my relationships.

 Do you find this concept useful?